golioth/docs/docs/platform/lightdb-stream/1-get-started.md

 ---
-id: get-started
+id: overview
-title: Get Started
+title: Overview
+slug: /platform-lightdb-stream
-draft: true
+hide_title: true
 ---

-## What is Light DB Stream
+## What is Light DB Stream?

 A LightDB Stream is just that, the concept of LightDB applied to streamed, timeseries data.
 Instead of a single value, with the most recent data taking precedence, LightDB Streams are append-only and store all data that's ever been submitted, in order of timestamp.